aire-program/aire-impact-dashboard/README.md

-# AIRE Impact Dashboard (Synthetic Data)
+# AIRE Impact Dashboard (Synthetic Data Mirror)

-Applied AI Innovation & Research Enablement (AIRE) | College of Social Science, Michigan State University
+Applied AI Innovation & Research Enablement (AIRE) | College of Social Science | Michigan State University

+## Purpose Within the AIRE Constellation
+- **WHAT:** Decision-support pillar alongside the AIRE Literacy Hub (responsible AI training) and the AIRE Researcher Sandbox (research experimentation).
+- **WHY:** Leadership, program directors, and analysts need a clear view of institutional impact, departmental readiness, confidence growth, and adoption trends to steer responsible AI uptake.
+- **HOW:** Integrates adoption, readiness, confidence, engagement, and qualitative signals so resources can be targeted to departments and audiences that need support.

+## Institutional Positioning
+- **WHAT:** A professional program-evaluation instrument for monitoring reach, training effectiveness, adoption trajectories, and departmental needs.
+- **WHY:** Supports evidence-based planning, accreditation, and continuous improvement across teaching, research, and administrative workflows.
+- **HOW:** Provides transparent metrics for leadership to identify where responsible AI training is succeeding and where additional support structures are required.

-## Institutional Context
+## Rationale for an Institutional Analytics Layer
-This dashboard mirrors an internally deployed AIRE Impact Dashboard originally hosted on MSU systems to help leadership, program managers, and analysts understand the impact of an AI literacy initiative.
-The GitHub version ships **only synthetic dummy data** that mimics realistic patterns; no institutional data is present.
-The synthetic data ensures the dashboard is fully populated on first run for transparency, learning, and collaboration.

-## What You Can Explore
-- Aggregate analytics across all departments.
-- Any combination of departments through the department multiselect.
-- Single-department deep dives.
-- Filters by user group (faculty, staff, graduate students, and mixed audiences) that update every chart.
-- Date-range filtering across workshops and reflections.
+- **WHAT:** A centralized view of uptake, competencies, and equity of access as AI adoption accelerates across the college.
+- **WHY:** Ensures readiness, transparency, and stewardship; anchors reporting to Deans and program directors; supports governance and equitable access.
+- **HOW:** Combines readiness, training coverage, participant adoption levels, and confidence growth to inform strategic investments and faculty development.

+## Synthetic Data Notice
+- **WHAT:** This public GitHub version ships with realistic but entirely synthetic data.
+- **WHY:** The internal dashboard uses secure institutional data; the public mirror exists for transparency, reproducibility, and collaborative review of the approach.
+- **HOW:** Synthetic datasets populate every chart on first load, demonstrating the infrastructure without exposing institutional records.

-## Key KPIs and Sections
+## Dashboard Sections (WHAT / WHY / HOW)
-- **Overview:** Adoption index, coverage, completion, and total attendances for the selected filters.
-- **AI Adoption & Readiness:** Composite adoption index (readiness, coverage, participant adoption levels).
+- **Overview & Governance Signals:** WHAT: adoption index, coverage, completion, attendance footprint.
+WHY: situational awareness for Deans/program directors.
+HOW: prioritize support for emerging demand or celebrate units exceeding targets.
+- **AI Adoption & Departmental Readiness:** WHAT: composite adoption index plus readiness vs. coverage with targets.
+WHY: spot prepared vs. at-risk departments.
+HOW: direct resources to units below coverage/readiness targets; replicate practices from high performers.
-- **Learning Outcomes & Confidence:** Pre/post confidence and responsible AI understanding with effect deltas.
+- **Learning Outcomes & Confidence:** WHAT: pre/post confidence and responsible AI understanding deltas.
+WHY: validate training effectiveness.
+HOW: adjust modality and follow-on supports based on audience gains.
-- **Participation & Engagement:** Attendance over time plus breakdown by format and audience.
+- **Participation & Engagement:** WHAT: attendance over time, format/audience breakdowns, completion.
+WHY: optimize scheduling and staffing.
+HOW: align facilitators to peak months and effective formats.
-- **Reflections & Sentiment:** Qualitative themes and sentiment distribution from participant reflections.
-- **Department Readiness Matrix:** Readiness vs. coverage with participant volume context.

-## Synthetic Data
-Located in `data/synthetic/`.
-Files include workshops, participants, confidence surveys (pre/post), reflections, and departments.
-Data spans over a year, covers 12 departments, multiple user groups, and is structured so charts are populated by default while remaining realistic.
+- **Reflections & Sentiment:** WHAT: themed qualitative feedback with sentiment mix.
+WHY: surface early signals on adoption, risks, and support needs.
+HOW: address recurring themes (ethical concerns, assessment) with targeted guidance.
+- **Department Focus:** WHAT: targeted snapshot for a selected department.
+WHY: brief chairs/associate deans with tailored insight.
+HOW: calibrate supports and track progress against readiness and coverage targets.

 ## Filters and How They Work
 - **Date range:** Limits workshops, surveys, and reflections to the selected window.